abi-oluwade/engineering-48-jenkins-ci/readme.md

 This jenkins readme is located only on the 'dev' branch, we learnt how to switch between the dev and master branch and had jenkins listen to only the dev branch and build when changes have been committed to that branch.
-<<<<<<< HEAD

 TEST MERGE USING JENKINS TEST TO MERGE ON GITHUB

 Interview Questions:
-how are you planning on implementing devops to your company what projects are you working on what is a typical work day like in your company?
+- how are you planning on implementing devops to your company
+- what projects are you working on
+- what is a typical work day like in your company?

 # Merging dev and master branch.
 The two branches can be merged using :